dlshriver/dnnv/README.md

 # Deep Neural Network Verification Toolbox

 Tools for verification and analysis of deep neural networks.
+Watch our [demo video](https://youtu.be/M5G_OWfCF2o) for a quick description!

 ## Getting Started